wyrzyk/java-api-design-checklist/CHECKLIST.md

 #### Rationale:

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/).
+[Simplicity].
 The Comparable interface makes it simpler for callers to order (sort) instances of a class.
 Objects which implement Comparator can be stored in ordered Java collections like [SortedMap](http://download.oracle.com/javase/6/docs/api/java/util/SortedMap.html) or [SortedSet](http://download.oracle.com/javase/6/docs/api/java/util/SortedSet.html) without providing a custom [Comparator](http://download.oracle.com/javase/6/docs/api/java/util/Comparator.html).
 From the [perspective of the caller](https://theamiableapi.com/2011/08/29/considering-the-perspective-of-the-caller/), there are no disadvantages of implementing Comparable; every class for which a meaningful natural (default) ordering exist can implement it.

 #### Do this: